The BRD8022A provides a way to do current measurement (the same way is possible with the BRD8023A for WFM200).

 The MAX_OUTPUT_POWER_QDBM to 80 means a maximum threshold Tx power of 20dBm.

-In order to get this max Tx power in the PDS file taken into account by the WF(M)200, it should be compressed and installed and reloaded (on Raspberry Pi, you could use the two following scripts "wfx_pds_install --auto" and after: "wfx_driver_reload").
+In order to get this maximum Tx power limitation in the PDS file taken into account by the WF(M)200, it should be compressed and installed properly and reloaded.

 sudo iw dev wlan0 set bitrates ht-mcs-2.4 <MCS index>